 Where else can you trim the fat?

-As we mentioned at the beginning of this post, the first place to start is removing anyone deceased people from your mailing list.
+As we mentioned at the beginning of this post, start by removing any deceased people from your nonprofit’s mailing list.
 Unless there is something we don’t know, they probably won’t be giving any time soon!
-And remember to remove anyone who specifically asks to be taken off your mailing list.
+And remember to remove anyone else who says they want to be taken off your mailing list.

 And to echo another point from earlier in this blog, sometimes it’s best to think like a scientist.
 So, ask yourself questions, test to find the answers, and use what you learn to guide your next steps.